Tianwen-2: Overview

 CNSA launched the Tianwen-2 probe using a Long March 3B carrier rocket on 28 May 2025 from the Xichang Satellite Launch Center in southwest China.
 The probe uses solar electric propulsion for maneuvering between its many objectives.
 It is planned to explore the co-orbital near-Earth asteroid 469219 Kamoʻoalewa and the main-belt comet 311P/PanSTARRS.
-The spacecraft will rendezvous with Kamoʻoalewa and conduct remote sensing observations in orbit, before landing on the asteroid to collect a sample of 100 g of regolith.
+The spacecraft rendezvoused with Kamoʻoalewa in July 2026 and is conducting remote sensing observations in orbit, while scouting for a sampling site.
+Tianwen-2 would carry out investigations at progressively lower altitudes from 20 kilometers, 3 km, 600 meters and down to 300 m from the asteroid’s surface before touching down or hovering to collect a sample of regolith.
 Explosives will be used to expose potential subsurface volatiles for detection.

-The spacecraft will use both anchor-and-attach and touch-and-go methods to attempt collection of a sample from the asteroid.
+The spacecraft will use both anchor-and-attach and touch-and-go methods to attempt collection of a sample.
 It would be the first time an anchor-and-attach method has been used on an asteroid, as both OSIRIS-REx and Hayabusa2 used touch-and-go.

-Tianwen-2 will then return to Earth to drop off a return capsule containing the sample and conduct a gravity assist maneuver to propel the spacecraft toward 311P/PanSTARRS.
+Tianwen-2 will then return to Earth in 2027 to drop off a return capsule containing the sample and conduct a gravity assist maneuver to propel the spacecraft toward 311P/PanSTARRS.
 Remote sensing and in-situ measurements will be conducted at 311P/PanSTARRS for at least one year.